Prajwaliscoding/llm-inference-gateway/README.md

 # LLM Inference Gateway

-A lightweight API gateway that proxies requests to LLM providers (currently OpenAI), with authentication, structured logging, and error handling — built as an OpenAI-compatible drop-in endpoint.
+A lightweight API gateway that proxies requests to LLM providers (currently OpenAI), with authentication, structured logging, and error handling.
+It is built as an OpenAI-compatible drop-in endpoint.

 ## Features